 Tip: Do not visit ServiceCanada or the provincial government offices unless absolutely necessary; many locations are closed or operating with reduced hours.
 Always inquire online or through phone before visiting in-person.
 If you must visit, be sure to wear a mask and do your best to keep at least 2 metres away from others.

-As life begins to return to normal, the fear of a second wave is still looming.
-Being aware, practising physical distancing, and taking precautionary measures can help in reducing the spread of COVID-19.
+As life begins to return to normal, being aware, practising physical distancing, and taking precautionary measures can help in reducing the spread of COVID-19.
 As newcomers, let’s do our part and play an active role in building a safe and healthy community in Canada – our new home.

 * Based on market capitalization